The following is an old post. It is updated but still old. A new post on this topic can be found here -- Pickles: Not made in Ontario.

 And today, June 2012, I've learned that Strubs pickles are not made by the Strub clan and haven't been for a few years.
 The present owners of the Strub brand may be forced to halt production.
 If the Strub name survives it may end up as part of a Quebec pickle business.
 Read more here: Pickles not made in Canada.

 Clearly, the battle is being lost.
 Canada is losing jobs everywhere.
+The folk in Ontario can't even make a pickle.
+The work is shifted to Quebec or Ohio or even India.
 Very sad and very frightening.